 statManager.SetStatisticIntegerData(user, statName, (long)statValue); statManager.RequestFlushToService(user); statManager.DoWork();

-Let's say that you have a first-person shooter.
-During a match you might accumulate the following stats:
+Suppose you have a first-person shooter.
+During a match, you might accumulate the following Stats:

 |Best Kills Per Round||Integer|